JulieHXJ/JulieHXJ/README.md

 This is Julie (Xiaojun Huang), currently a student at **42 Heilbronn**.
-I’m a career changer with a background in music production and education, now focusing on **C, C++, networking, UNIX systems, and backend development**.
+I’m a career changer with a background in music production and education, now focusing on **Software engineering and full-stack development**.

 I approach coding with the same curiosity and rigor I once applied to music — always aiming for **100% completion, precision, and clean structure**.